himi64/EmergencyRoomAnalytics/README.md

 # EmergencyRoomAnalytics
 Investigating the causes of wait times and time to discharge in the ER

-Results: Predictors for length of stay after being discharged from ER
+## Results: Predictors for length of stay after being discharged from ER
+Patient length of stay is affected most by the following attributes (all at 0.001 significance level)
+- Age
+- Acuity
+- Systolic blood pressure
+- Number of patients present in ED

+Using logistic regression model, **accuracy = **
-Results: ER wait time predictors
+## Results: ER wait time predictors
-Waiting time is affected most by the following attributes:
+Waiting time is affected most by the following attributes (all at 0.001 significance level)
-- Arrival method (0.001 significance level)
+- Arrival method
-- Acuity (0.05 significance level)
-- Number of patients present in ED (0.001 significance level)
+- Number of patients present in ED
-- Arrival time (0.001 significance level)
+- Arrival time
-Accuracy - 43.7%
+- Arrival day of the week

+Using logistic regression, **accuracy = 44.1%**